Research & Publications

 We have developed a computationally light algorithm, called iLid, for the purpose of fatigue detection on iShadow platform. iLid can extract eye features such as blink rate, blink duration, and percentage of eye closure (PERCLOS) and can run continuously and up to 2 days using a 570mAh battery, such as the type used on Google Glass.

-Ali Kiaghadi, Pan Hu, Jeremy Gummeson, Soha Rostaminia, Deepak Ganesan
+Ali Kiaghadi, Pan Hu, Jeremy Gummeson, Soha Rostaminia, Deepak Ganesan.
+ACM Transactions on Internet of Things (TIOT '19)

 Parkinson's Disease Eye Symptoms